 End of Year 3 Based on a sample of the Learning Outcomes.
 Set and marked by the SEC.
-Breakdown of final mark awarded by SEC: 10% Assessment Task 90% Final Examination (35% of which is
+Breakdown of final mark awarded by SEC: 10% Assessment Task 90% Final Examination (35% of which is allocated to an aural component)

-Benefits of studying a Modern Foreign Language - Which language suits me most?
+Benefits of studying a Modern Foreign Language